 Consuming sugar causes our bodies to release insulin and stress hormones.
 These chemicals, in turn, can trigger inflammation, which is one of the most common causes of chronic pain.

 Inflammation occurs when the body sends white blood cells to an area of injury or infection.
 The white blood cells then go to work protecting and healing the affected area.
 This sudden influx of cells to a single place causes swelling, redness, and tenderness.
+Sometimes this swelling may pinch or aggravate nerves, which can cause pain.
+Inflammation is a very natural response to bodily harm, but it can become chronic if it continues even in the absence of injury.
+Excess sugar consumption can promote chronic inflammation.

 The parts of our bodies where we have the least amount of blood circulation are at greatest risk of inflammation.
 That is why the joints and back are common chronic pain points and can be the most dramatically impacted by sugar consumption.
+Research points to refined sugars as posing the greatest risk of causing inflammation.
+Refined sugar is the type you find in sweets like baked goods, candy, and ice cream.

 Tips for chronic pain relief